webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 Limits amount of elapsed time to wait for a page to load.
 Behaviors will run after this timeout only if the page is partially or fully loaded.

+### Delay After Page Load

+Waits on the page after initial page load for a set number of seconds prior to moving on to link extraction, behaviors, screenshots, and text extraction.
+This can be useful with pages that are slow to display page contents.

 ### Behavior Timeout

 Limits amount of elapsed time behaviors have to complete.